Pre-K Printable Fun

 Harvesting Fruit and Vegetables: Gross Motor Game

-For this activity you can use inexpensive pretend fruit and veggies, colored balls to represent them, or our free printable Fruit & Vegetable cards like the ones above.
+For this activity you can use inexpensive pretend fruits and veggies, or our free printable Fruit & Vegetable cards.
 This activity is perfect for outdoor play.
 Place your vegetables in the soil or sandbox.
 Choose places that encourage children to stretch, crawl, dig, squat...get those little bodies moving!
 Place a basket in a central location for children to place their produce in.

 Sing and Move to your Favorite Fruit or Vegetable Inspired Songs on YouTube